Diff4Earth/ige-jaxathon-2025/projects/ABL_1D_JAX.md

 ## ⛳️ Success metrics :
 - Roadmap to translate the ABL code in JAX.
 (List of routines)
-- If possible, JAX routine for one or two functions
+- If possible, JAX functions for one or two Fortran routine